-Want an easy peasy stuffing recipe that can be made ahead of time and takes just a few minutes?
-Try this delicious, simple recipe that has been in my family for decades.
+Want an easy stuffing recipe that can be made ahead of time and takes just a few minutes?
+Try my delicious Easy Sage and Onion Stuffing Balls recipe that has been in my family for decades!

-The recipe calls for 200g white breadcrumbs.
+The Easy Sage and Onion Stuffing Balls recipe calls for 200g (7oz) white breadcrumbs.
 When I make this stuffing, I just buy an ordinary loaf of white bread and grate it on the large holes of a cheese grater.
 It takes about 5 minutes to do this and is easy peasy!
 But you can also buy ready-made breadcrumbs from the supermarket, if you prefer.

-If you want to get ahead, you can make these stuffing balls the night before.
+If you want to get ahead, you can make these Easy Sage and Onion Stuffing Balls the night before.
 Place them in an airtight container in the fridge overnight and cook them as per the instructions below the following day.

 - 2 teaspoons dried sage